MicrosoftDocs/MIMDocs/MIMDocs/pam/step-1-prepare-corp-domain.md

 ### Add roles to establish a domain controller

-In this section, you will add the Active Directory Domain Services (AD DS), DNS Server, and File Server (part of the File and Storage Services section) roles, and promote this server to a domain controller of a new forest contoso.local.
+In this section, you'll set up the new Windows Server to become a domain controller.
+You'll add the Active Directory Domain Services (AD DS), DNS Server, and File Server (part of the File and Storage Services section) roles, and promote this server to a domain controller of a new forest contoso.local.

 > [!NOTE]
 > If you already have a domain to use as your CORP domain, and that domain uses Windows Server 2012 R2 or later as its domain functional level, you can skip to [Create additional users and groups for demonstration purposes](#create-additional-users-and-groups-for-demonstration-purposes).